amulyakpadhan/CODTECH-Internship-Task1/README.md

 ## Overview
 This project aims to develop a text-to-speech conversion application that allows users to input text and generate corresponding audio output.
 The application should support multiple languages and voices, providing users with options to customize the speech synthesis according to their preferences.

+## Live Demo
+The project is deployed and can be accessed at: [Text-to-Speech Converter](https://ttsconverter.pythonanywhere.com/)

 ## Features
 - Input text for speech synthesis.